DesignyourCode/video-tracking/README.md

-# YouTube Tracking
+# Tracking for Youtube and HTML5 Videos

-Fancy tracking Youtube videos on your site?
-This script will allow you to tracking videos.

-###Requirements
+This jQuery plugin has been built to allow you to track videos in your site.
+It supports Youtube videos and HTML5 embeded videos.

+You can push tracking events into both Google's Universal Analytics and KissMetrics.

+### Requirements
  - Google Universal Analytics Script
  - jQuery 1.9+
  - This plugin

-## Usage:
+## Quick Start:
-- Start by adding the required JavaScript files.
+ - Add jQuery to your site
-- Use youtube-api.js for development and youtube-api.min.js for production.
+ - Use video-tracking.js for development and video-tracking.min.js for production

 ```
-<script type="text/javascript" src="http://ajax.googleapis.com/ajax/libs/jquery/1.11.2/jquery.min.js"></script>
+<script type="text/javascript" src="http://ajax.googleapis.com/ajax/libs/jquery/1.12.4/jquery.min.js"></script>
-<script type="text/javascript" src="assets/lib/vendor/youtube-api.min.js"></script>
+<script type="text/javascript" src="assets/lib/vendor/video-tracking.min.js"></script>
 ```

-####You must include GA code on your site
+#### You must include GA code on your site!
 ```
 <script>
   (function(i,s,o,g,r,a,m){i['GoogleAnalyticsObject']=r;i[r]=i[r]||function(){